Cogent-Labs-Inc/langchain-series/008_customer_segmentation_of_website/README.md

 - When a user inputs url of a webpage, it extracts the page content.
 - In the second step the extracted content is used to generate the prompt, which is passed to the chat model, which in turn returns customer segmentations along with their avatars

+### POC Data:

+For POC, we are creating 5 customer segments and 3 avatars against each customer segment.